New Science Airlock Expands Station’s Research Capacity

-Category: Space Hits: 2The new NanoRacks Bishop research airlock is installed on the port side of the Tranquility module and significantly expands the capacity for commercial space research on the outside of the orbiting lab.
+Category: Space Hits: 7The new NanoRacks Bishop research airlock is installed on the port side of the Tranquility module and significantly expands the capacity for commercial space research on the outside of the orbiting lab.

 Science operations continue to expand aboard the International Space Station with the installation of a new research airlock over the weekend.
 The seven-member Expedition 64 crew also stayed busy exploring a variety of space biology and physics phenomena.